Spotlight Sublist: 2020 - Reality Check

 Moze Mossanen

-Moze Mossanen is a director, writer and producer who has created a body of popular and critically acclaimed work that have included a unique blend of drama, documentary, music and performance.
-These films include Dance for Modern Times, Year of the Lion, Roxana, and Nureyev.
-His 2013 doc, Unsung, won the Canadian Screen Award in 2015.
-His most recent feature doc, You Are Here: A Come From Away Story, was released on HBO Canada in September 2018 and won two CSA Awards including Best Documentary in March 2019.
-The film was also released in over 800 theatres across the United States in September 2019.
+Moze Mossanen is a director, writer and producer who has created a body of popular and critically acclaimed work that includes a unique blend of drama, documentary, music and performance.
+His films include Dance for Modern Times, Year of the Lion, Roxana, and Nureyev.
+His doc, Unsung: Behind the Glee, won one CSA, and You Are Here: A Come From Away Story, was released on HBO Canada and won two CSAs, including Best Documentary.

 Writer